Sunday, December 20, 2009

 Taylor Swift - Monday 23rd November - Wembley Arena

 Putting aside the above, the show was good - full of catchy pop songs.
 The screaming between songs got a bit much and during one costume change gap I headed to the bar.
-On my return, I passed Ms Swift herself on the way to a "B Stage" at the back of the Arena and we nodded acknowledgement.
-Bet she was thinking that I was a bit old to be there!
+On my return, I passed Ms Swift herself on the way to a "B Stage" at the back of the Arena with a security guard and we nodded acknowledgement.
+I bet she was thinking that I was a bit old to be there!

 Thursday, November 19, 2009